frostcone/magmaguy.com/wiki/en/elitemobs/dungeon_packager.md

 # Creating Dungeons

-The following settings are used to create a configuration file which should go into the `dungeonpackages` folder.
+The following settings are used to create a configuration file which should go into the `content_packages` folder.
 These settings are used to create dungeons specifically, and are not required if you just want to use the dungeon packager to distribute non-dungeon content such as a pack of items or events.

 ## Required plugins